-If you have signed a buyer’s broker agreement with your agent, ask if the agent will waive the difference due or you might have to pay it out of your pocket.
-Some brokers feel it is unfair to penalize the agent, but the lender is calling the shots.
+The lender is the entity paying the commission, and since it’s losing money, they will negotiate it directly with the listing broker.
+The commission then would be shared with your agent.
+If you signed a buyer’s broker agreement with your agent, ask if the agent will waive the difference due.
+Sometimes you might have to pay that amount out of your pocket.
+Some brokers feel it’s unfair to penalize the agent, but who is calling the shots, is the lender!

 Reserve the Right to Conduct Inspections

-Generally, the lender will not pay for customary items that a seller would pay.
-These include home protection plans for the buyer, buyer credits of any kind and pest / termite inspections.
-A buyer will be asked to purchase the property “as is,” which means no repairs.
+Generally, the lender will not pay for home protection plans, buyer credits or pest/termite inspections.
+A buyer will be asked to buy the home “as is,” which means no repairs.

 Need Help With Florida Real Estate Questions?

-Are you looking for that just right, place to call home here in South Florida?
+Are you looking for that just right, a place to call home here in South Florida?
 Perhaps you’re downsizing or moving up in size to accommodate a growing family.
-Perhaps you’re relocating to Coral Springs or elsewhere in South Florida.
+Maybe you’re relocating to Coral Springs or elsewhere in South Florida.
 As your South Florida and Coral Springs REALTOR®, we would be thrilled to help you find your new home or sell your home.
-Whatever your South Florida Real Estate need, call us to get started.
+Whatever your South Florida Real Estate needs, call us to get started.

-JC Realty Group was founded in 2001, a Coral Springs real estate agency built on the foundation of professionalism, integrity and understanding of real estate that has propelled them to being the best real estate agency in the Coral Springs and Parkland areas.
-Whether you are looking for that just right place to call home, trust them to be there for you at every turn so you that can enjoy a level of satisfaction knowing you have made the right choice.
-We specialize in residential real estate, rental properties, short sales, and foreclosures.
+JC Realty Group is a real estate agency founded in 2001, in Coral Springs Florida, built with integrity, professionalism with a vast understanding of the real estate market in South Florida.
+Whether our clients are looking for that just right place to call home, we guarantee a level of satisfaction knowing that you have made the right home or commercial purchase.
+We specialize in residential real estate, commercial real estate, rental properties, short sales, and foreclosures.
 Call us today at 877-531-1555.